Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Planning and Control

 \subsection{Risk-Aware Motion Planning and Control}

-The behavior planning layer of a hierarchical control system generates higher-level strategies for mission satisfaction.
-These strategies are then guided and tracked by the motion planning and control layers, accounting for the robot's kinematic constraints and control capabilities.
-Optimization-based motion planning methods are increasingly popular because they provide optimized system behaviors that respect the system's dynamics, while readily incorporating state and control constraints.
+\addendum{The behavior planning layer as described in the previous section is only the top layer of most controllers.
+Below this layer, controllers typically comprise of a motion planning layer translating the broken-down behavior into a lower-level sequence of commands which are then tracked by the lower-level controller.
+This section will detail risk-aware work done on the remaining two layers - motion planning and control.} Optimization-based motion planning methods are increasingly popular because they provide optimized system behaviors that respect the system's dynamics, while readily incorporating state and control constraints.
 Critically, one must account for sudden system changes or disturbances to ensure system safety.
 Risk-awareness methods can be integrated into optimal planning control problems.

 Our risk-aware motion planning review considers discrete-time controlled stochastic systems, with the form:

 Here, $\boldsymbol{x}(t) \in \mathbb{R}^{n_x}$ and $\boldsymbol{u}(t) \in \mathbb{R}^{n_u}$ are the system state and controls at time $t$, respectively.
 The system is affected by a stochastic process noise $\boldsymbol{{d}}(t) \in \mathbb{R}^{n_d}$ and $f:\mathbb{R}^{n_x}\times\mathbb{R}^{n_u}\times\mathbb{R}^{n_d}\rightarrow\mathbb{R}^{n_x}$.
 An optimization-based planner seeks to minimize a system cost $J(\boldsymbol{x}, \boldsymbol{u})\in \mathbb{R}$ for initial condition $\boldsymbol{x}(0) = \boldsymbol{x}_0$ at time $t=0$.
 The optimal controller $U = [\boldsymbol{u}(0), \dotsc, \boldsymbol{u}(N-1)]$ is the solution to the following optimization problem: